Perspective | Danica Patrick finally led me to cover the Indianapolis 500. I shouldn’t have waited.

 My brother loved Al Unser Jr. I rolled my eyes, stole the television remote and watched Ken Griffey Jr. There are things you don’t like, and then there are things you don’t care to know whether you like or dislike.
 I was a dismissive Indy snob: ignorant, blind and embarrassingly proud of it.

 That was a huge mistake.
-Of all the things I’ve been fortunate to see over the past 20 years in this profession — Super Bowls, Finals Fours, NBA Finals, World Series, Stanley Cup playoffs, Olympics, even my beloved Kentucky Derby — the Indy 500 left me in amazement more than all the others combined.
+Of all the things I have been fortunate to see over the past 20 years in this profession — Super Bowls, Final Fours, NBA Finals, World Series, Stanley Cup playoffs, Olympics, even my beloved Kentucky Derby — the Indy 500 left me in amazement more than all the others combined.

 Seriously.

 A longtime love of the sport, deep curiosity or nerdy knowledge of the history made those other experiences feel familiar.
 The “wow” factor of the first time covering those events was all about the anticipation and the sense that, finally, I made it.
 The Indy 500 was foreign.
-And if you don’t really know what to expect before that event, it’s shocking to the senses: the noise, the 33-driver chaos at the start, the energy of 250,000 spectators inside this massive venue, the improbable deft of a little car zipping through those turns at 225 miles per hour.
+And if you don’t really know what to expect before that event, it’s shocking to the senses: the noise, the 33-driver chaos at the start, the energy of 250,000 spectators in this massive venue, the improbably deft maneuvers of a little car zipping through those turns at 225 mph.

 It is electric, jarring, downright scary.
 Then it becomes intoxicating.
 And once I regained control, probably about 45 minutes into the race, I was heavily invested in the drama of the competition.

-It helped that Patrick was in the front for 19 of the 200 laps that day.
+It helped that Patrick was in front for 19 of the 200 laps that day.
 She still had the lead with seven laps to go.
 She wound up finishing fourth, the highest ever for a woman and impressive for any rookie.
 She had announced her arrival as a significant figure in racing and pop culture.
 She made the cover of Sports Illustrated.
 Everyone wanted to know what she thought about the point she made for women in the never-ending fight for equality and respect in sports.

 “I made a hell of a point for anybody,” Patrick said.